James Lam

-James Lam (born 1961) is in the field of risk management, as a corporate director, management consultant, author and speaker.
-As the founder and President of James Lam & Associates, a prominent risk management consulting firm established in early 2002, he has made significant contributions to the field.
-Currently, Lam serves as chair of the risk oversight committee and a member of the audit committee on the board of E*TRADE Financial Corporation, playing an important role in shaping governance practices.
-He also acts as an independent director and chair of the audit committee of RiskLens, Inc.
+James Lam (born 1961) is a corporate director, management consultant, best-selling author, and keynote speaker.
+He is President of James Lam & Associates, a risk management consulting firm he founded in early 2002.
+Lam currently serves as chair of the risk oversight committee and a member of the audit committee on the board of E*TRADE Financial Corporation.
+He also serves as an independent director and chair of the audit committee of RiskLens, Inc.

-Lam provides strategic advice to C-level executives and boards on a range of enterprise risk engagements, including strategic, market, credit, operational, and cybersecurity threats.
-He has performed and achieved extensive and significant work with boards on governance structure, risk appetite policies, and board reporting.
-Forrester Research has recognized James Lam & Associates as one of a few consulting firms with “extensive capabilities” in risk management across all major industries, highlighting Lam's pivotal role in advancing best practices in risk management.
+Lam advises C-level executives and boards on enterprise risk engagements, including strategic, market, credit, operational, and cybersecurity risks.
+He has done significant work with boards on governance structure, risk appetite policy, and board reporting.
+In a research report, Forrester Research ranked James Lam & Associates as one of a few consulting firms with “extensive capabilities” in risk management across all major industries.

 Early life and education

-Born in Guangdong, China, in 1961, James Lam moved to the United States with his family in 1971, settling in Brooklyn.
-He excelled academically, graduating summa cum laude with a BBA from Baruch College in 1983.
-Lam furthered his education by receiving an MBA with honors from UCLA in 1989.
+Lam was born in Guangdong, China in 1961 and moved to the United States with his family in 1971.
+He grew up in Brooklyn and then went on to graduate summa cum laude with a BBA from Baruch College in 1983.
+He received his MBA with honors from UCLA in 1989.